 Factory packaging must be removed, and some minor assembly work is required prior to installation.
-Access to the rear of the stove is necessary.

 The circuit board/control panel must be unpacked and installed in the side flashing on the insert.
 (See installation instructions provided with the circuit board)